-Like the strings in the rail, the carrying cable is made from heat resistant steel wires enclosed into a protective watertight shell.
-The free space in the cable is filled up with a corrosion resistant filler.
+Like the string in the rail, the carrying cable is made from heat resistant steel wires enclosed into a protective water tight shell.
+The free space in he cable is filled up with a corrosion resistant filler.
 The longer the span the greater is the cable diameter.
-For example, due to a low material consumption for the route structure and its light weight, the cable 100 mm in diameter carries the STS span 1000...1500 m long.
+For example, due to a low material consumption for the route structure and its light weight, the cable 100 mm in diameter carries the STS span 1000...1500 m long, i.e. it allows to cross wide rivers in a single span.

 1.3.3.
-Route Structural Rigidity
+Route Structure Rigidity

-The STS route structure requires little materials, less than 100 kg/m for a one rail-string, still allowing to achieve a highly strong tensioning of the strings.
+The STS route structure requires little materials, about 100 kg/m, still allowing to achieve highly strong tensioning of the strings.
 It has a typical small deflection of the structural elements both under its own weight and moving vehicles (see Table 1)